Looking for the best free web hosting service to start your website?

 The companies offering free website hosting need to make money somehow, or they will go out of business.

-They do that by either displaying ads on your website, limiting your website traffic, locking you in their platform, and/or upselling their other services.
+They do that by either displaying ads on your website, limiting your website traffic, causing downtime, locking you in their platform, and/or upselling their other services.
 Some of the ads displayed may not represent your brand well, and it can even be your competitor’s advertisement.

 Except for a test website, it’s almost always a bad idea to use free website hosting.
 We have 36 reasons why free websites are bad idea, specially for businesses.

 But what if you’re on a small budget?

 Maybe you’re a non-profit who is looking for free WordPress hosting or maybe you want free website hosting for students.
 Don’t worry, we have a solution for you in this article.